Version 5.3.1 just released!

 What does it do ?

 RVM ( Responsive Vector Maps ) allows you to create customizable and clickable responsive vector maps for your WordPress sites.
 The plugin is completely free and comes by default with 15 maps: check them in action.

-Extremely easy too install, RVM is a cool alternative to standard maps: beautiful and clean maps for modern websites, particularly suitable for travel bloggers and travel sites!
+Extremely easy too install and configure, RVM is a cool alternative to standard maps: beautiful and clean maps for modern websites, particularly suitable for travel bloggers and travel sites!

 We offer more then 100 cool maps ready to be installed and customized into RVM in just one step without any coding skills!

 Country, city, continent and world maps.
 Adapt any map to your website look-and-feel.